TheJessieKirk/jam_fallout_3/JXPThePittTrogItems/JXPThePittTrogItems Readme.txt

     1. Review the “JXPThePittTrogItems - License.txt” file to ensure you understand your rights.

-    2. Extract the file “JXPThePittTrogItems.esp” from the archive file “JXPThePittTrogItems.zip” to your PC's Fallout 3 Data directory.
+    2. Extract the file “JXPThePittTrogItems.esm” from the archive file “JXPThePittTrogItems.zip” to your PC's Fallout 3 Data directory.
 The usual locations of this directory are: